 Lose your license: It varies by state but in many cases, losing your license for a while is mandatory after a DUI.
 You may be able to get a temporary restricted license that allows you to drive to work and back but your everyday driving will be severely limited after a DUI.
 Depending on the state and your BAC, it could range from a few months to a year.

-Fines and penalties: You will be paying several fines, and the costs can range from hundreds to thousands of dollars.
-In addition, you could end up in jail for a week, months or even a year, depending on the state and the severity of your DUI.
+Fines and penalties: You will pay several fines, which can range from hundreds to thousands of dollars.
+Depending on the state and the severity of your DUI, you could also end up in jail for a week, months or even a year.
 In many cases, you may also end up on probation.

-It is very possible that you will be required to do community service or attend driving or substance abuse courses.
+You may be required to attend community service or driving or substance abuse courses.
 You may also have to have an ignition interlock device installed on your vehicle for some time.

 Legal fees: While you can go to court on your own for a speeding ticket, you should hire a lawyer for a major infraction like a DWI.
 The cost will vary depending on the specifics of your case but going into court without legal representation for a DUI is unwise.

-Insurance costs: Your insurance premium is going to skyrocket after a DUI.
-Rate increases can vary from 40% all the way up to 307% or more.
+Insurance costs: Your insurance premium will skyrocket after a DUI.
+Rate increases can range from 40% to 307% or more.
 Unfortunately, you will be paying higher rates for years in most states.
 How long your premium will be inflated will depend on how long it stays on your driving record.

 How long do DUIs and DWIs stay on your driving record?